adriens/katacoda-scenarios/psql-trick/purge-partitions/step7.md

 ```
-SELECT schemaname,relname,n_live_tup
+SELECT schemaname,
+    relname,
+    n_live_tup
 FROM pg_stat_user_tables
     where relname like 'logs_%'
 ORDER BY relname DESC ;
 ```{{execute}}